benjaminsainz/ECAC-S/README.md

 ``y`` (default = None): one-dimensional array with the ground truth cluster labels if available.
 ``shuffle_index`` (default = False): list containing the original indexes sorted according to the Single-linkage heuristic.

-For more information on the hyper-parameters and their influence in the evolutionary process, we refer the used to the article in Ref.[1].
+For more information on the hyper-parameters and their influence in the evolutionary process, we refer the user to the article in Ref.[1].

 # Setup and run using Python
 Open your preferred Python interface and follow these commands to generate a clustering using ECAC-S.